eikehmueller/ma32070/lectures/Exercises.md

 * $AB^\top$
 * $A+B$

-# Exercise: PETSc solver options
+# Exercise: Gauss Seidel iteration
 Instead of $P=D$, we could also use the lower triangular part of $A$ and set $P=D+L$ where
 $$
 L = \begin{cases}